FREQUENTLY ASKED QUESTIONS

 What is SBUT’s mission statement?

-South Bay United Teachers (SBUT) creates a vision for the ideal Association by establishing norms and best practices on behalf of our members.
+South Bay United Teachers (SBUT) establishes norms and best practices on behalf of our members.
 Ever mindful of our members’ district needs, SBUT provides information and training to our membership and coordinates how best to apply this knowledge to the work of the Association.

 South Bay United Teachers protects and promotes the well-being of its members while strengthening local associations in their ability to develop educational and organizational leadership.
 We provide best practices for united action and advance the education, human dignity and civil rights of all children and youth through promoting the quality and funding of public schools.